FlZtz/Hybrid_Elusive_Case_Repair_Method/README.md

 ## Introduction

-This project involves training a Transformer model using `train.py` and then evaluating the results using `evaluation.ipynb`.
+This project involves training a Transformer model using `train.py` and then evaluating the results using `quality_metrics.ipynb`.
 Follow the steps below to get started.

 ## Requirements